SimonQijieZhao/JuliaTutorial/JuliaTutorial.md

 #### Return multiple values ####

-In Julia, multiple values are returned by being wrapped in a tuple.
+In Julia, multiple values are returned by being wrapped in a tuple (A tuple is an ordered list of values grouped by parentheses with each value seperated from eath other by comma, ).
 However, a syntactic sugar is provided to allow tuples being created and destructured without needing parentheses:

 ```Julia
 julia> foo(a, b) = (a+b, a*b);